 Like the soybean oil processing described above, an expeller produces sunflower oil from the seeds.
 The freshly crushed sunflower seeds yield sunflower oil with some residual solids and trace amounts of water.

 Filtration or heating and settling are not conducive to the purification of sunflower oil.

-Dolphin centrifuge has supplied a 3-phase, food-grade disc stack centrifuge for separation of suspended solids and water from sunflower oil.
+Dolphin Centrifuge has supplied a 3-phase, food-grade disc stack centrifuge to separate suspended solids and water from sunflower oil.

-The centrifuge is capable of purifying up to 25 gallons per minute of freshly expelled sunflower oil.
+The centrifuge can purify up to 25 gallons per minute of freshly expelled sunflower oil.

 Please refer to the section titled Pyrolysis Oil above.